-Attention Status Message Details The service is inactive since <timestamp></timestamp> The server has stopped running on one of the appliances.
+Attention Status Message Details The server has stopped running on one of the appliances.
 The virtual appliance is down The virtual appliance using this server is shut down.

 Message Broker

 This metric monitors the state of the message broker service on appliances with Web Console and Communication Server roles.